jhalliday/internprojects/README.md

 who will review your application and may then invite you to a technical interview.

 Note that initial code review is typically a harder step than the subsequent interview.
-Allow sufficient preparation time to assemble a suitable portfolio of work for your application.
+Allow sufficient preparation time to select a suitable portfolio of prior work to support your application.
-Applications may include university coursework, but preferably should not consist entirely of such structured exercises.
+Applications may include university coursework, but preferably should not consist entirely of such structured exercises as they provide limited opportunity to demonstrate design skills.
 Ensure you have the necessary rights to all the work submitted.
 In particular, DO NOT submit work done in the course of employment unless it is explicitly open source or you have the employer's permission to disclose it.

 We like: links to github repos; originality; documentation; unit tests.

 We don't like: cover letters; code that doesn't compile; tests that fail.

-For summer 2024 we expect to be operating entirely online.
+For summer 2025 we expect to be operating entirely online.
 Depending on circumstances, there may also be the option of working from our Newcastle office.

-**Deadline for applications: 12 noon, Friday 16th February, 2024.**
+**Deadline for applications: 12 noon, Friday 14th February, 2025.**

 ---